Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 9 Februari 2025 00.20.31 UTC
+- WIB: Minggu, 9 Februari 2025 01.29.07 UTC
-- WITA: Minggu, 9 Februari 2025 01.20.31 UTC
+- WITA: Minggu, 9 Februari 2025 02.29.07 UTC
-- WIT: Minggu, 9 Februari 2025 02.20.31 UTC
+- WIT: Minggu, 9 Februari 2025 03.29.07 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: motivational
+Kategori: nature